raditzlawliet/sql-parser/README.md

 The package is distributed on NPM and can be installed with...

+    npm install sql-parser-mistic

+It is also availabel on Bower :

     npm install sql-parser

 To build from source you'll need to run the following from the root of the project...